-Along the banks of Lowery Creek, reaching through the Jones Valley, and just down the road from the more known Wyoming Valley - home of Taliesin - our family farm is nestled in a sweet spot of the rolling hills of Southwest Wisconsin's Driftless Region.
-Local old timer's know our farm as the old Stapleton and Kraemer Farms, but over the last 50 years, with passion and humility, the land is now known as the Cates Family Farm, transitioning now into the third and fourth generations.
+Along the banks of Lowery Creek which runs North through the Jones Valley, down into the Wyoming Valley - home of Taliesin - our family farm is nestled in a sweet spot of the rolling hills of Southwest Wisconsin's Driftless Region.
+Local old timer's know our farm as the old Stapleton and Kraemer Farms, but over the last 50 years, with passion and humility, the land is now known as the Cates Family Farm; transitioning now into the third and fourth generations.

 Over the next nearly thirty years, the landscape of this farm has blossomed from a 110 acre thistle patch to a beautiful perennial grassland.
 With a strong ethos of conservation, and Aldo Leopold as a light, they have treated the land as a family member - actively working in harmony with animals to care for it.

 In the Spring of 2016, Eric and Kiley Cates decided to move back to the farm to be the next generation of stewards of this precious land and to begin the steps of taking over as caretakers.
 Eric has roamed, played, worked, and cared for this land along side his parents since he was four years old.
 It's rare to have a young farmer who knows more intimately the topography and seasons of the land they work.
 And so, with the same strong ethos of conservation, the Cates Family Farm moves forward...